ronenpresser/BIUAdvancedProg1/README.md

 The second line tells the simulator to connect as a client to the server that we will build, through localhost on port 5400 as tcp client, and to sameple and send to the server 10 times per second values determined by the xml file ```generic_small```.

-5.Now open a terminal or a cmd through the new folder we created in the first instuction and type the following line:
+5.Now we need to compile the code.
+Open a terminal or a cmd through the new folder we created in the first instuction and type the following line:
 ```
 g++ -std=c++14 *.cpp -pedantic -o a.out -pthread
 ```